-In fact, one of the bonuses I’ve added to my new eBook, Live Sound Survival, tackles these common problems.
+In fact, one of the bonuses I’ve added to our new course, Live Sound Basics, tackles these common problems.

 From knowing how to EQ any instrument on stage, as well as the P.A. itself, to dealing with echo-y venues and stage miking, the Quick Solutions to Common Live Sound Problems helps you fix a lot of the same problems you all are having.

 That’s in addition to what you learn from the core course itself:

 In the two-part video series, Live Sound Basics and Live Sound Amped Up, you’ll learn: